Observations in TNG: "Too Short a Season"

 No changes

 The graphic of Persephone V behind Tasha Yar was originally seen in "The Last Outpost".
 It also appeared in "The Battle" where it depicted Maxia Zeta IV.
 It reappeared later in Data's quarters in "Datalore" on an LCARS display above Data's desk.
-This graphic would be seen there until the end of the series.
+This graphic would remain there until the end of the series.
 It was also visible in "Home Soil" and "Conspiracy".
 The HD version confirms it's the same graphic.

 Riker's console and the seat to the right of the commander will be removed in order to accommodate Admiral Jameson's wheelchair.
 Both are still present a few minutes earlier when the admiral speaks to Picard on the bridge.